Aux/Discord.Net-Example/README.md

-Last update `beta-00419`
+Last updated for `0.9.5`

 # Discord.Net-Example
-An example bot for Discord.Net 1.0
+An example bot for Discord.Net 0.9